knewplay/book-programming-essential/programming-fundamentals/chapter8.md

 **Read Aloud:** "*If temperature is greater than 30, print 'It's hot outside!'
 Else if temperature is greater than 20 and less than 30, print 'It's warm outside!'
 Otherwise, print 'It's cold outside.'*" Reading this aloud, everything seems in place at first glance.

 **Check for Completeness and Edge Cases:** Each statement appears to address different temperature ranges, but is there any range missing?
 What happens if the temperature is exactly 20?
 What about 30?

-**Work Backwards:** Starting from the `ELSE` statement, which captures temperatures 20 and below, one might trace back to ensure all other possibilities are correctly addressed.

 **Simplify Complex Statements:** The `ELIF` statement uses 'and', a logical operator that requires both conditions to be true.
 Make sure this logic correctly includes all intended values, especially at the boundaries.